writethedocs/www/docs/index.rst

 Along with that, we hope to open communication between all the awesome people out there writing documentation.

-.. note:: Write the Docs NA 2015 is happening on May 17-19 in Portland, Oregon: http://www.writethedocs.org/conf/na/2015/
+.. note:: Write the Docs NA 2015 is happening on May 17-19 in Portland, Oregon: http://www.writethedocs.org/conf/na/2015/.
+          Come join us!

 Contents
 --------